Author: kenny

 Reciprocal License Agreements

 Some border states have reciprocal agreements allowing anglers to fish certain shared border waters with either state’s license.
-The Delaware River (New York/New Jersey/Pennsylvania) and the Connecticut River (Vermont/New Hampshire) are examples.
-Check with both states’ agencies before fishing shared border waters.
+Examples:

 Frequently Asked Questions